mcdonc/breakonthru/README.rst

 - Note that you will have to set up Apache/NGINX with SSL proxying to both the doorserver port (e.g. "wss://lockitws.mydomain.org/") and the webapp port (e.g. "https://lockit.mydomain.org/") for everything to work properly.
-See breakonthru/configs/internethost/apache for sample configurations.
+See the various files in ``breakonthru/configs/internethost/apache`` for sample configurations.
 It is easiest (and cheapest, ironically) to use LetsEncrypt for this.

 Q&A
 ===